diekhans/intronProspector/docs/intronProspector.1.md

 This program allows for integrating splice junction calling into an alignment pipeline.
 Pass-through mode copys the alignment file on `stdin` to `stdout`.
 It can then sit between an aligner outputting SAM and `samtools` that converts to BAM/CRAM.

+Both short-read (Illumina) and long-read RNA-Seq can be process.
+For short-reads, it is recommended to use `--min-confidence-score=1.0`.
+Introns are as determined by the aligner and indicated in the BAM by `N` operations.

 Options
 -------